Fly-In-Fly-Out (Liège) a project by Eva Pel,

 Co-curated with Philippe Braem, Marine Candova Cdlt+, Arthur Cordier, Sophie Delhasse, Thomas Ghaye La peau de l'ours, Mikail Koçak, Bertrand Léonard, Alicja Melzacka, Maxime Moinet, Saryna Nyssen, Anna Ozanne, Marjorie Ranieri, Pauline Salinas & Thibaut Wauthion.

-The exhibition is made possible with the support of the Dutch Embassy in Belgium.
+The exhibition is made possible with the support of the Dutch Embassy in Brussels.